jafingerhut/funjible/README.md

 It might help speed things up if there were paths through the functions that never create a transient object if the return value is unchanged from input value.
-However, it maybe not so good for code clarity.
+However, it may be not so good for code clarity.

 If transients are used, remember to preserve metadata in the return